alexgathuri/OPTICA-Automations/Branch-delays/README.md

 Branch delays Notebook

 The note book shows the delayed identifiers and Sent to Hq.
-The purpose of the report is to identify the Branche's weakneses
+The purpose of the report is to identify the Branch's weakneses

 # Author(s) information
 Alex Gathuri